-Because Chemistry is the study of matter, it is critical to all other fields of science, such as biochemistry, cell and molecular biology, environmental science, genetics, medicine, pharmacology, to name a few.
+Because chemistry is the study of matter, it’s critical to all other fields of science from biochemistry and cell and molecular biology to environmental science, genetics, medicine, pharmacology, and others.

-A Chemistry degree is very highly regarded credential.
-Working as a chemist is rewarding in and of itself, and the degree can open many doors into other disciplines.
+Working as a chemist is rewarding in and of itself, and a degree in chemistry can open doors into many disciplines.
 Chemistry is widely recognized by graduate schools, professional schools, and employers as one of the most rigorous degrees that teaches not only a fundamental science curriculum, but also equips students with critical problem solving skills.
-The College experience is both about learning a specific discipline, as well as learning how to learn and solve problems, and majoring in Chemistry is one of the most outstanding preparations for learning how to learn science and how to solve scientific problems.
-Of course the subject matter itself is critical to graduates moving on to careers in Chemistry and other fields as well (for instance, Chemistry/Biochemistry/Organic Chemistry make up a major component of the all-important MCAT exam for admittance into medical school!).
-Graduates with bachelor’s degrees will find they have immediately job opportunities available to them.
-For instance, the chemical industry is a major contributor to the US economy.
-It hires more than 10% of all scientists and engineers, and the United States produces about $550 billion in chemical products every year.
-Other areas where chemists are directly hired include research and analysis in biomedicine, biology, marine science, and environmental science.
-As a Chemistry graduate a few examples of careers include:
+College is about learning a specific discipline as much as it is about learning how to learn and solve problems, and majoring in chemistry is one of the most outstanding ways to do both.
+The study of chemistry is not only critical to graduates moving on to careers in Chemistry, but for other fields as well - for example, Chemistry, Biochemistry, and Organic Chemistry make up a major component of the all-important MCAT exam for admittance into medical school!

-- Careers in pharmaceutical and biotechnology companies, on the very front lines of fighting disease and developing treatments and cures.
+- Pharmaceutical and biotechnology companies - on the front lines to fight disease and develop treatments and cures.

-- Careers in analytical laboratories, such as environmental monitoring (e.g., air and water quality), medical diagnostics, and medical research.
+- Analytical laboratories - such as environmental monitoring (e.g., air and water quality), medical diagnostics, and medical research.

-- Careers in the chemical industries and material science companies, such as alternative fuels, new high tech material design, development of perfume and flavorings, synthesis of organic molecules, etc.
+- Chemical industries and material science companies - creating alternative fuels, high tech material designs, perfumes and flavorings, synthesizing of organic molecules, etc.

-In addition, an undergraduate degree in Chemistry can serve as a gateway to other careers when you choose to go on to graduate or professional schools.
-You may want to go on to a graduate degree in Chemistry or towards a very large variety of possible advanced degrees.
-A strong record as a Chemistry major will make you competitive for acceptance into such programs.
-To list a few categories:
+An undergraduate degree in chemistry can serve as a gateway to other careers if you choose to go on to graduate or professional schools.
+A strong record as a chemistry major will make you competitive for acceptance into many such programs such as

-- All medical profession schools, such as medicine, dentistry, pharmacy, optometry, veterinary, and more.
+- All medical profession schools - to study medicine, dentistry, pharmacy, optometry, veterinary medicine, and more.

-- Environmental and Ocean Sciences, and almost all other science disciplines.
+- Environmental and Ocean Sciences - among many other science disciplines.

-A concerted effort to build our research program has enabled us to accrue an impressive array of high tech research instrumentation, the same as found in large and small biomedical companies and top research labs.
-With each new instrument acquired we have made a very conscious effort to integrate that instrumentation into the undergraduate laboratory course curriculum.
-By doing so, students engage in hands-on experiences with high tech research instrumentation using techniques that are relevant to the practice of chemistry, and they apply their theoretical knowledge in the context of real-world research methods.
+A concerted effort to build our research program has enabled us to accrue an impressive array of high-tech instrumentation identical to what can be found in large and small biomedical companies and top research labs.
+With each new instrument we acquire, a conscious effort has been made to implement a new exercise into the undergraduate laboratory coursework that utilizes the instrumentation.
+By doing so, students engage in hands-on experiences with highly technical research instrumentation and learn techniques that are relevant to the practice of chemistry in the context of real-world research methods.
 This is contrary to the more common approach of keeping high tech instrumentation only in the arena of research.
-Our approach at HPU is driven by our overriding commitment to deliver a distinct high quality education and continuously expand and enhance our chemistry program.
+Our approach at HPU is driven by our overriding commitment to deliver a distinct, high quality education while continuously expanding and enhancing our chemistry program.
 (Click here to see our list of scientific instruments).

-On a personal level we are a close knit group of faculty who prides ourselves on being outgoing, welcoming, and involved with our students.
-We as a group collaborate on our research efforts and our teaching.
-As a private school, HPU has a low student-to-faculty ratio which translates to more student / faculty interaction.
-You will know our name, and we will know yours!
+On a personal level, we are a close-knit group of faculty who takes pride in being outgoing, welcoming, and involved with our students.
+We are active collaborators in both our research efforts and our teaching.
+HPU’s low student-to-faculty ratios translate to more student / faculty interaction -- you will know our names, and we will know yours!
 (Click here to see our Chemistry faculty).